playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

-Templates allow developers to create embedded views of UI from another location.
+Templates allow developers to create embedded views of UI from another locations.
 These templates are able to be passed and handled much like most values in JavaScript.
 You're also able to leverage a set of APIs built into these templates to pass and manipulate data from one template to another during the render process.
 The ability to have this tool at your disposal not only makes Angular very appealing as a component framework, but is how many of it's internal processes are built.

 While this article is far from a comprehensive list of all template related APIs, there are three primary APIs that are used within a user defined template that I want to touch on in this article: